dimas-fw/dimas/dimas/README.md

 ## Usage

-DiMAS needs the `tokio` runtime, you have to define your `main` function as an `async` function.
+DiMAS uses the `tokio` runtime, you have to define your `main` function as an `async` function.
+The declaration of tokio crate is not necessary, unless you use tokio functionality within your implementations.

-So include `dimas` together with `tokio` runtime in the dependencies section of your `Cargo.toml`.
+So include `dimas` runtime in the dependencies section of your `Cargo.toml`.

 Your `Cargo.toml` should include: